 ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and the provided information is not consistent to follow and confirm the indicated composition.

-Therefore the substance has not been identified as required under Annex VI, section 2.3 of the REACH Regulation.
+Therefore the substance has not been identified as required under Annex VI, section 2.3. of the REACH Regulation.
 More specifically, the composition of the substance has not been analysed on the level of individual constituents and the relevant individual constituents or groups of constituents have not been identified and reported in IUCLID section 1.2.
 In addition, the information provided in IUCLID section 1.4 is not sufficient to derive a meaningful composition of the substance.
-Therefore, the substance identity, including the chemical name, could not be verified http://guidance.echa.europa.eu/docs/guidance document/substance id en.pdf, the Registrant should note that for UVCB substances presenting a large number of constituents, such as the registered substance, the following applies:
+Therefore, the substance identity, including the chemical name, could not be verified.

-Furthermore, the provided chemical name and identifiers Rosin, fumarated, reaction products with formaldehyde (CAS number 95009-65-7, EC number 305-795-0), are not by themselves enough to identify the substance and its composition with sufficient precision.
+Furthermore, the provided chemical name and identifiers Rosin, maleated (EC No. 232-480-4; CAS No. 8050-28-0), are not by themselves enough to identify the substance and its composition with sufficient precision.
 The Registrant should report the chemical name of the registered substance in the IUPAC name field of IUCLID section 1.1.